tseccull/spectools/README.md

 This is a personal collection of scripts I that use for reduction, processing, and analysis of astronomical spectroscopic data.
 This repo is mainly intended for storage and documentation, not distribution, so I cannot make any guarantees that this software will either work, or be useful to others.
 Those that choose to use these scripts do so at their own risk.
-Support will be very very limited.
+Support may be very very limited.
 If, against all odds, any of the scripts in this repo end up being useful in your work, please consider citing the repo with the details provided in the CITATION.cff file.

 The scripts in this repo rely on other Python packages that deserve recognition if they are used.